 These illustrations are meant to help explain Blockchain fundamentals.
-The original (Bitcoin) whitepaper, as written by the illustrious Satoshi Nakamoto, forms the basis for these drawings.
+The original (Bitcoin, or Timechain) whitepaper, as written by the illustrious Satoshi Nakamoto, forms the basis for these drawings.

 The block is a container for simple A -> B style transactions, which are each signed by both respective parties (e.g. A and B).